essentialkaos/path/README.md

 Commands

-  base                Strip directory and suffix from filenames dir                 Strip last component from file name link                Print resolved symbolic links or canonical file names clean               Print shortest path name equivalent to path by purely lexical processing compact             Converts path to compact representation abs                 Print absolute representation of path ext                 Print file extension match pattern       Filter given path using pattern join root           Join path elements is-abs              Check if given path is absolute is-local            Check if given path is local is-safe             Check if given path is safe is-match pattern    Check if given path is match to pattern
+  base                 Strip directory and suffix from filenames dir                  Strip last component from file name link                 Print resolved symbolic links or canonical file names clean                Print shortest path name equivalent to path by purely lexical processing compact              Converts path to compact representation abs                  Print absolute representation of path ext                  Print file extension match pattern        Filter given path using pattern join root            Join path elements add-prefix prefix    Add the substring at the beginning del-prefix prefix    Remove the substring at the beginning add-suffix suffix    Add the substring at the end del-suffix suffix    Remove the substring at the end exclude substr       Exclude part of the string is-abs               Check if given path is absolute is-local             Check if given path is local is-safe              Check if given path is safe is-match pattern     Check if given path is match to pattern

 Options